 A Little Plexus History

 Plexus started in 2005 solely as a breast health company with just two or three products.
 Their breast health kit was featured on The Doctors show.
+A spokesperson for the show informed TINA.org that all guests are clarified in advance that they don’t recommend or endorse the product.

 When Slim was introduced in 2009, it changed the company and it’s now their core product.
 It was mainly targeted to type 2 diabetics to keep their blood sugar, cholesterol and lipids under control.
 They then discovered that the product also helps people control binge eating resulting in weight loss by burning fat and not muscle.
 They claimed that no caffeine or stimulants are found in the product and that it’s all natural green plants, processed naturally, sweetened with stevia and the sweet flavor of pomegranate and cherry.
 However, it’s not a meal replacement.